-Tribal child welfare programs administer a range of child welfare services, including child abuse and neglect prevention, child protection, in-home services, case management, foster care, kinship care, guardianship, adoption, court hearings, coordination and collaboration with state or county partners, and referrals to other services, such as health care or housing.
+Tribal child welfare programs administer a range of child welfare services, including child abuse and neglect prevention, child protection, in-home services, case management, foster care, kinship care, guardianship, adoption, court hearings, coordination and collaboration with state or county partners, and referrals to other services, such as mental health, health care, or housing.
 Tribal child welfare programs work tirelessly to successfully serve children and families through holistic, strengths-based, culturally responsive, and family-centered services.
-Tribes serve a critical role in providing these services not only for tribal citizens living within their tribal lands but also helping state agencies provide services to their tribal citizens living off of their tribal lands.
-The assistance tribes provide in this respect reduces state costs and administrative burden and helps ensure culturally appropriate and effective services are provided to Native families.1
+Tribal nations serve a critical role in providing these services not only for tribal citizens living within their tribal lands but also state agencies providing services to their tribal citizens living off their tribal lands.
+The assistance tribes provide in this respect reduces state costs and administrative burden and helps ensure culturally appropriate and effective services are provided to Native families.